telerik/kendo-ui-core/docs-aspnet-core/helpers/listbox.md

 For more information, refer to the article on the [ListBox HtmlHelper for ASP.NET MVC]({% slug overview_listboxhelper_aspnetmvc %}).

 ## Basic Usage

+The following example demonstrates how to define the ListBox by using the ListBox tag helper.

 ###### Example